 Write what you know, they tell beginning writers.
 And even veteran, successful authors tend to stick to this guideline.
 Which is why we get so many novels about people trying to write novels.

-And which is one of the reasons why so many people are turned off serious modern writing.
+It's also one of the reasons so many people are turned off serious modern writing.
 Too self-indulgently intellectual and irrelevant to most people's lives.

 Granted there are some very good and popular novels featuring writers.
 Works by several great authors come to mind.
 The thing is though, while these may feature writers, they are not about the writers trying to write.
 Rather, writing just happens to be the profession of the characters who are engaged in more important issues of life.